Buy-to-Let Jargon Buster

 Holiday Let Mortgage

-A type of buy-to-let mortgage used to secure properties intended to be used for holiday stays, typically for situations like corporate travel or short holiday getaways.
+A type of Buy-to-Let mortgage used to secure properties intended to be used for holiday stays, typically for situations like corporate travel or short holiday getaways.

 House in Multiple Occupation (HMO)